 I also implement a stratified PSM estimation by poverty condition to identify the causal effects of test-screened teachers for both the unconditional and full model.
 Table A6 of the Appendix reports the PSM quality indicators for reading and math achievement gains.
 The Gaussian Kernel matching outperforms the other approaches for the unconditional to teacher characteristics' model, for both samples of students from poor and non-poor households.
 The five nearest neighbours matching is the algorithm that outperforms the other approaches in the full model, for both samples of students from poor and non-poor households.
-The algorithm that performs the worst is the one nearest neighbour matching, particularly for the sample of students from poor households.
+The samples of students from poor and non-poor households.
+The samples of students from poor and non-poor households.